Anna (Frozen): Origins and conception

 After the success of Tangled (2010), on December 22, 2011, Disney announced a release date, November 27, 2013, for the film, together with a new title, Frozen, and Peter Del Vecho and John Lasseter took up as the project's producers.
 Once the film was revived again, one of the main challenges for Buck and his team was the character.
 The storyboards were presented to John Lasseter, who told the assembled production team, "You haven't dug deep enough."
 Lasseter said that Chris Buck's latest version was fun and very light-hearted, but the characters were not multifaceted, and thus did not resonate with the producer.

 The original character of Gerda, known as Anna, was one of the three major characters in the script at this time, along with the Snow Queen, Elsa and Kristoff, loosely based on Kay.
 The characters were not considered to be well-rounded or relatable.
 An interpersonal and family dynamic was created once Anna and Elsa were established as sisters, an idea suggested by someone on the writing team, but no one remembered who made the suggestion.
 This changed the story dramatically, shifting from the conflict between the good and the evil to the conflict between love and fear.
 Buck stated that their script still retained basic parts of the story and the character of Gerda, citing the similarities between the original story and his version, "[Gerda] won't give up on finding her friend Kay.
 The only thing she really has in her, because she's not a superhero or anything, is love.
 In the end it's love that conquers fear."

 Voice

 On March 5, 2012, Kristen Bell was cast to voice the adult Anna.
 Livvy Stubenrauch was chosen to portray Anna as a young child, while Katie Lopez, daughter of the husband-and-wife songwriting team of the film, Kristen Anderson-Lopez and Robert Lopez, provided the singing voice for young Anna in "Do You Want to Build a Snowman?" musical sequence.
 Additionally, Agatha Lee Monn, daughter of the film's director Jennifer Lee, portrayed teenage Anna in this song.
 Lee explained about these casting decisions, "We really wanted to use the first two verses of this song to show you Anna's personality.
 And we wanted the singing to be done by real-sounding kids, not necessarily Broadway kids."
-Kristen Bell and Idina Menzel (who voiced Elsa in the film) had both auditioned for Rapunzel in Tangled and had already known each other, but they did not get the part.
+Bell and Idina Menzel, who voiced Elsa, had both auditioned for Rapunzel in Tangled and had already known each other, but they did not get the part.